rdaum/simple_tta/README.md

 ### Building, running

-  * The simulator/ cmake target "tta_test" will run a few unit tests via verilator with some instructions.
-  * The simulator/ cmake target "tta_sim" will start up a simple verilator simulator and load a rom file in "bootmem.mem" and execute it.
+The project now uses Rust with the Marlin library for simulation:

+  * `cargo test` runs the full test suite including integration tests and property-based tests
+  * `cargo run` starts a basic simulator
+  * The old C++/cmake simulator is still present in simulator/ but no longer maintained
-  * A simple fusesoc core file is present, and if you have a bootmem.mem ROM file present, will synthesize in Vivado for the CMod A35t board but I have no actually used it for anything yet so YMMV.
+  * A simple fusesoc core file is present for FPGA synthesis

 ### But this sucks, because <XXXX>?